top of page

 What Does a Writer Do?

-much buildup, finessing, and static exposition, so that by the time something actually happens, the audience has completely forgotten why they are even there, assuming they still are there.
-It's important to note that this has almost nothing to do with how long your work actually is.
-Whether your piece is a twenty second commercial, or a 1,000 page epic novel, the prerequisite is the same: the audience needs to know, right quick, what the character relationships are, who wants what, and what's at stake if they don't get it.
-Everything else builds out from there, and is shaped by the rules of the world wherein the characters operate, and the conflicts which naturally arise from their desires.
-The scope of these desires
+Too much buildup, finessing, static exposition, and by the time something actually happens, the audience has completely forgotten what they are even doing there, assuming they are still there.
+Note that this has almost nothing to do with how long the work actually is.
+Whether the piece is a twenty second commercial, a 1,000 page epic novel, or a comic book, the prerequisite is the same: the audience needs to know what the character relationships are, who wants what, and what's at stake if they don't get it.
+Everything else builds out from there, shaped by the rules of the world, the conflicts which naturally arise from their desires, and the obstacles within the world which bar them from the object of their desires.
+The scope of these conflicts determine how long your piece needs to be, though not necessarily how long it is.

 bottom of page